dvmestos/BoltFN_Linux/README.md

  5. pip install -r requirements.txt
  6. python message.py

-This can be used in Ubuntu, linux etc.
+This can be used in Ubuntu, linux etc. You need to clone every time, after putting combos/proxies or updating any sort of ur fork.
+Too much downloaded things in termux?
+Go to Termux app info, go to storage and delete cache + storage!

 Feel free to report issues!